 The shoe provides great forefoot energy return, efficiently turning each toe-off into lively propulsion.
 Though marginally behind the heel's performance, the forefoot still returns a ton of energy, helping you move forward efficiently, particularly during prolonged efforts.

-The shoe offers impressive heel cushioning that comfortably absorbs impact.
-It provides good protection across a whole range of forces, making it suitable for a variety of runners, particularly those needing more cushioning over long distances.
+The shoe offers very good heel cushioning that comfortably absorbs impact.
+It provides good protection across a whole range of forces, making it suitable for a variety of runners, but it won't feel as cushioned for those who apply a lot of force (such as fast and/or heavy runners).

 The New Balance FuelCell SuperComp Elite v4's heel firmness is low overall, indicating relatively soft foam in this area.
 While this softness contributes positively to comfort, it slightly compromises stability, especially as impact forces increase, potentially requiring runners to pay closer attention to form to maintain a stable foot strike.